Bronze Blister Beetle

 Certainly if I don’t know what a creature is, I’m not going to bother it, other than to get a picture of it with a long lens.
 Definitely not pick it up.

-One response to “Bronze Blister Beetle”
+One thought on “Bronze Blister Beetle”